You know your credit report is important, but what is it, and how do you check it?

-What is a credit report?
+What’s in a credit report?

-- Your name
+- Your name.

-- Your Social Security number
+- Your Social Security number.

-- Your current and previous addresses
+- Your current and previous addresses.

-- Information about your current and past loans
+- Information about your current and past loans and credit card accounts.

-- A list of companies that have reviewed your credit
+- A list of companies that have reviewed your credit.